phac-nml/irida-miseq-uploader/README.md

     $ python RunAllTests.py

-Running integration tests in addition to unit tests and PEP8 verification: (can take a while)
+Running integration tests in addition to unit tests and PEP8 verification: (can take a while) Google Chrome must be installed for selenium testing

     $ echo "grant all privileges on irida_uploader_test.* to 'test'@'localhost' identified by 'test';" | mysql -u mysql_user -p
     $ python RunAllTests.py --integration